suryachintu/Quora-Insincere-Questions-Kaggle/README.md

 <b>Recall</b>: The recall is the ratio tp / (tp + fn) where tp is the number of true positives and fn the number of false negatives.
 The recall is intuitively the ability of the classifier to find all the positive samples.

 ### 3. Basic EDA and Data Preprocessing

+You can find the notebook [here](notebooks/QuoraInsincereQuestions-EDA.ipynb) for more detailed analysis.

 ```python
 # load the dataset
 train_df = pd.read_csv('train.csv')